![]() |

 Method:

-6. Dip a pastry brush into the chocolate and brush it generously over the base and lower sides of the baked pastry; set aside.
-Allow the rest of the chocolate to cool
+- Cool chocolate slightly; use a pastry brush, cover base and sides of the pastry with a thin layer of chocolate; set aside.
+Leave the rest of the chocolate to cool

-7. Meanwhile, pour cream into a large bowl; whip with electric beaters until soft peaks are formed
+- Meanwhile, pour cream into a large bowl; whip with electric beaters until soft peaks form

-8. Using a hand whisk, combine with yoghurt and vanilla, mixing thoroughly
+- Using a hand whisk, add yoghurt and vanilla, mixing thoroughly

-9. Check temperature of chocolate; it should be still liquid but not too hot; pour into the bowl of cream/yoghurt, stirring slowly with a whisk until completely combined
+- Check temperature of chocolate; it should still be liquid but not hot; pour slowly into the bowl of cream/yoghurt, stirring all the while with a whisk until completely combined

 'Lovely and creamy with full-fat flavour.
 Everyone else was dieting so I got to take the whole thing home for the weekend; I was not sorry!
 The consistency was even better the next day.'
 Political Agent